-The Company is wholly owned by CNP Assurances S.A., upgraded by Standard and Poor from rating A to A+ in November 2021, according to the strategic plan of its major shareholder, La Banque Postale, which, at year end 2021, owns 78.9% of shares, acquired over 2020 and 2021 from the Caisse des Dépôts, the French State, and the BPCE group.
+As part of the creation of a major public financial centre announced by the public shareholders of CNP Assurances in 2018, exchanges and transfers of shares were carried out between the original shareholders in 2020 and 2021.
+By year end 2021, La Banque Postale owned 78.95% of shares, acquired over 2020 and 2021 from the Caisse des Dépôts, the French State, and the BPCE group.
 The remaining 21.1% are owned by individual and institutional investors.